Online Course: Caring for Museum Collections (Summer 2022)

 LENGTH: 8 weeks

-PARTICIPATION: Students should expect to spend approximately 5 hours per week on readings, text-based forum discussions, and assignments
+PARTICIPATION: Students should expect to spend approximately 5-7 hours per week on readings, text-based forum discussions, Zoom chats, and assignments.

 LIVE ZOOM DISCUSSIONS: We recommend downloading the Zoom mobile or desktop app for this course.